 These parameters are shaped by fabrication variability and the local electromagnetic environment, leading to pronounced spatial heterogeneity in gate quality across the chip.
-Different quantum processors instantiate two-qubit interactions using distinct mechanisms.
-For example, IBM devices employ the echo cross-resonance (ECR) gate, which is realised by driving one qubit at the transition frequency of its coupled neighbour.
-Other platforms, such as fixed-frequency transmon architectures with tunable couplers or alternative interaction schemes, exhibit analogous sensitivity to local frequency alignment and coupling conditions.
-Despite these architectural differences, spatially correlated variations in two-qubit gate errors are a common feature across superconducting quantum processors.

-This effect is clearly visible in our experimental data.
-On a 156-qubit processor, measured two-qubit gate error rates range from approximately 0.3\% to over 3\%, with errors exhibiting strong spatial clustering into high-quality and low-quality regions rather than being uniformly distributed.
+For example, our experiments on a 156-qubit processor show error rates of $0.3\%$ to over $3\%$, with errors exhibiting strong spatial clustering rather than being uniformly distributed. }